umarcor/osvb/doc/intro/frameworks.rst

 logging features.
 It didn't work back then, but there is interest in maybe trying it again in the future.
 Nevertheless, having duplicated features is not an issue in the context of this bundle, since it allows each user to pick their preferred approach.

+The main stopper for using VUnit's Python features for running OSVVM's tests is that the primary unit in OSVVM's methodology are VHDL configurations, and VUnit only supports entities as primary units.
+Anyway, there is common interest in hopefully extending VUnit and supporting configurations as entrypoints.

 * `OSVVM/OSVVM <https://github.com/OSVVM/OSVVM>`__
 * `OSVVM/OsvvmLibraries <https://github.com/OSVVM/OsvvmLibraries>`__
 * `OSVVM/OSVVM-Scripts <https://github.com/OSVVM/OSVVM-Scripts>`__